ubaldot/vim-replica/README.md

 A: Go on the open console, hit `<c-w>` and type `:echo b:kernel_name`.

-A: Yes!
-If you `<c-w>N` in your REPL, then it becomes an ordinary buffer.<br>
-There you can yank everything you want.<br>
-To re-enable the REPL press `i` with the cursor located on the REPL window.

 #### Q. Is it possible to automatically change the REPL folder when I change
 #### Vim folder?